International Student Exchange

 - Copy of Passport (if they have one)

-- Teacher Letter of Recommendation including English proficiency or TOEFL results
+- Teacher Letter of Recommendation or English proficiency or TOEFL results

 - Proof of Academic Eligibility: Academic requirements considered for acceptance are: